-Patients < 50 with gross hematuria require ultrasonography or CT of the abdomen and pelvis.
+Patients < 50 with gross hematuria or unexplained systemic symptoms require ultrasonography or CT of the abdomen and pelvis.

 If urine or clinical findings suggest a glomerular disorder, renal function is evaluated by measuring BUN, serum creatinine, and electrolytes; doing a urinalysis; and periodically determining the urine protein/creatinine ratio.
 Further evaluation of a glomerular disorder may require serologic tests, kidney biopsy, or both.

-All patients ≥ 50 yr require cystoscopy, as do patients who are < 50 but have risk factors, such as a family history of cancer.
+All patients ≥ 50 yr require cystoscopy, as do patients who are < 50 but have risk factors, such as a family history of cancer, or systemic symptoms.
 Men ≥ 50 require testing for prostate-specific antigen; those with elevated levels require further evaluation for prostate cancer.

 Treatment is directed at the cause.